MShire96/Recipe-App-API/README.md

 This section lists the GitHub Actions variables which need to be configured on the GitHub project.

-> Note: This is only applicable if using GitHub Actions, if you're using GitLab, see [GitLab CI/CD Variables](#gitlab-cicd-variables) below.

 If using GitHub Actions, variables are set as either **Variables** (clear text and readable) or **Secrets** (values hidden in logs).